 1. General

-The conformity requirements shall be considered satisfied from a photometric, geometrical, visual and electrical standpoint if the specified tolerances for production filament light sources in the relevant data sheet of Annex 1 and the relevant data sheet for the caps are met.
+The conformity requirements shall be considered satisfied from a photometric, geometrical, visual and electrical standpoint if the specified tolerances for production light sources in the relevant data sheet of Annex 1 and the relevant data sheet for the caps are met.

 2. Minimum requirements for verification of conformity by the manufacturer

-For each type of filament light source the manufacturer or the holder of the approval mark shall carry out tests, in accordance with the provisions of this Regulation, at appropriate intervals.
+For each type of light source the manufacturer or the holder of the approval mark shall carry out tests, in accordance with the provisions of this Regulation, at appropriate intervals.

 2.1.
 Nature of tests